181st St. Subway to Close until Dec. 2021, Intercampus Shuttle Remains Suspended

 Since officially reopening their midtown and uptown Manhattan campuses on Oct.
 21, YU has never formally addressed the shuttle ceasing operations this year.
-The service was not mentioned in the Reopening Plan brochure released in June nor in any emails from the administration.
 However, upon logging into yushuttles.com, users find a message declaring a “TEMPORARY SUSPENSION OF CAMPUS SHUTTLE SERVICE.”

 The university’s “local shuttle,” which in previous years has transported students to and from points within Washington Heights, is also unavailable.

 “I have spoken to the security department about getting the shuttle running again,” Alex Friedman (YC ‘22), a member of the Student Life Committee, told The Commentator.
 “They expressed their support for the shuttle, but said that the decision is ultimately up to the administration.
 In every measure, the shuttle is the safer option, from both a health and public safety perspective.
 I hope the administration will do not only what is right, but what is safest for their students by restarting the shuttle.”

 Some students, especially those on the Beren campus, expressed dismay at the lack of transportation.
 “Our access to the uptown library is severely limited and that information was not properly communicated to students,” said Rena Levinson (SCW ‘21).
 “It's hard to create a sense of community when the campuses are so divided.
 I'm also concerned for the drivers that lost their jobs.”